 Existing Conditions: Both of these identified opportunity sites are over 7 acres in size and present tremendous development opportunity in the area.
-However, neither has improved, efficient vehicle access which is needed in order to fulfill their potential.
+However, neither has improved.
+Efficient vehicle access is needed in order to fulfill their development potential.

-6. Highway 224 Intersection Upgrades
+3. Highway 224 Intersection Upgrades

-This project would improve pedestrian crossing at Freeman Way, 37th Ave, Oak St, Monroe St, and Harrison St. Improve intersection crossing safety for bicyclists at Washington St and Oak St.
+This project would improve pedestrian crossing at Freeman Way, 37th Avenue, Oak Street, Monroe Street, and Harrison Street.
+Improve intersection crossing safety for bicyclists at Washington Street and Oak Street.

-Existing Conditions: There are specific intersection improvements required at Freeman Way, 37th Ave, Oak St, Monroe St, and Harrison St. These intersections do not presently have adequate signage, crossing times, nor bike/pedestrian crossings.
+Existing Conditions: There are specific intersection improvements required at Freeman Way, 37th Avenue, Oak Street, Monroe Street, and Harrison Street.
+These intersections do not presently have adequate signage, crossing times, nor bike/pedestrian crossings.

-7. Improve Transit Stops
+4. Improve Transit Stops

-This project would provide transit shelters as sites are developed and to ensure excellent transit service to Central Milwaukie.
+This project would provide transit shelters as sites are developed and ensure excellent transit service to Central Milwaukie.
 It would also add Transit Tracker and LED lighting units at main stops along bus routes.

-Existing Conditions: The Harrison St/32nd Ave intersection provides frequent service bus transit connections to Downtown Milwaukie and MAX light rail.
+Existing Conditions: The Harrison Street/32nd Avenue intersection provides frequent service bus transit connections to Downtown Milwaukie and MAX light rail.
 This provides the Murphy site with excellent transit connectivity.
 Additionally, the Milwaukie Shuttle provides shopping service to the Milwaukie Marketplace from both Downtown Milwaukie and the Clackamas Town Center.
 This service may be re-routed to serve the opportunity sites as well.
-Regional transit integration is provided through bus connections at the Milwaukie Bus Shelter Area on Jackson St and via the downtown.
+Regional transit integration is provided through bus connections at the Milwaukie Bus Shelter Area on Jackson Street and via the downtown.

-8. Monroe Street Greenway Includes Monroe St/Highway224
+5. Monroe Street Greenway Includes Monroe Street/Highway 224